updated

 Bike repairs and maintenance.

-Childcare including organising activities for children: sports, crafts, reading.
+Childcare including organising activities for children: playing, reading, maybe baby-sitting.

-If you are a qualified plumber/carpenter/builder/mechanic/therapist we will agree a specific project in advance to match your skills, but otherwise your work will include some or most of the above.
+(If you are a qualified plumber/carpenter/builder/mechanic/therapist we will be delighted to agree a specific project in advance to match your skills, but otherwise your work could include some or any of the above).

-So you should have energy, enthusiasm and be happy working in a Caribbean climate from 8am to 2pm (with regular breaks) five days a week.
-You will have every weekend off and I will be carefully managing your hours so you don't work too hard.
-We try to give you a wide variety of tasks that you might be good at and/or happy doing (ie some of the tasks - not all of the tasks!) and we encourage you to explore and understand the work practices and the way of life here.
+You should have energy, enthusiasm and be happy working in a Caribbean climate from 8am to 2pm (with regular breaks) five days a week.
+You will have every weekend off.
+We give you our list of a wide variety of tasks and and you choose the tasks you would be good at or happy to do from that list (ie some of the tasks - not all of the tasks, depending on your area of interest and skill) and we encourage you to spend time working with local people, exploring the work practices and way of life here.
 You will spend some of your time outside when it's cooler, and some time inside when it's too hot outside.
-The tasks will depend on your area of interest and skill - we have a long on-going list and you choose the tasks you would be good at or happy to do from that list.
-It could be a simple cleaning-up job or building a new solar power system.
-You don't have to be an expert but experts are amazing.
-We host lots of different people - some are very skilled in one area for example a car mechanic, or carpenter - and others are unskilled but happy to do whatever is needed at the time as this often changes.
+It could be a simple cleaning job to setting up a new solar power system or fixing a car.
+You don't have to be an expert and we host lots of different people, some are very skilled in one area for example a car mechanic, or carpenter, and others are unskilled but happy to do whatever is needed at the time, as this often changes.
 For example, if it rains we will want to quickly dig over and prepare the ground and plant seeds.
 But if it doesn't rain, we might be painting indoors for several days.

-To apply please initially state which kind of help we have listed that you are interested in, and the potential dates you would like to come; this can be flexible and it may change but it helps us all to plan.
+Please initially state which kind of help we have listed that you are interested in, and the potential dates you would like to come.

 • Languages spoken